 Atmospheric Effects on Transfer of Heat and Environmental Radiation (AETHER™)

-AETHER™ can be used for both calculating accurate and realistic atmospheric transmission and radiance along sensor-target line-of-sight paths and calculating optical radiance backgrounds against which targets are detected by sensor systems.
+AETHER™ can be used for calculating accurate and realistic atmospheric transmission and radiance along sensor-target line-of-sight paths as well as calculating optical radiance backgrounds against which targets are detected by sensor systems.
 This provides the capability to support both scene and signature simulations.
-Currently CPI uses AETHER™ to support both the Atmospheric Correction Tool (ACT) and the scene simulation models GAIA™ and OCEANUS™.
+Currently CPI uses AETHER™ to support both the Atmospheric Correction Tool (ACT) prototype and the scene simulation models GAIA™ and OCEANUS™.